FarronF/limerick-council-meetings/meetings/2021/12/14-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th November 2021.md

 December Municipal District meeting to discuss the water quality issues and lack of a

 proper sewerage system in Askeaton.
-Councillor Teskey requested an update on the--- 2
+Councillor Teskey requested an update on the
+---
+2

 discussion that took place at the October Municipal District meeting whereby it was